-I now make pheasant and dumplings with some frequency, and someday I might even make a wild game version of chicken fried steak with venison or wild boar.
+I now make pheasant and dumplings with some frequency, and I’ve even learned to love wild game versions of chicken fried steak.
 But I still hate milk gravy.

 If you save the giblets, use the heart, gizzard and neck in the broth; don’t use the liver, as it will make the broth cloudy and give it a weird taste.

 If you are wondering about the cake flour in the dumplings, yeah, it matters.
 It makes the dumplings much lighter and fluffier.
 If you can’t find it, you can use all-purpose.
 Do not use bread flour.

 Prep Time: 15 minutes

 Cook Time: 2 hours

 - 1 pheasant, 6-8 quail or the wings and carcass of a wild turkey

 - 2 carrots, chopped

 - 1/2 a parsnip, or 1 small parsnip